anthro-id/legal/en-US/EVENTS/REFUND.md

 # Overview
-This policy states our refund policy for our service named **Anthro.id / Events**.
+This policy states our refund policy for our services named **Anthro.id / Events**.

+This is an extended version of our Refund Policy.

 # Under Event Organizer Policy
 If an event organizer has a refund policy, that policy applies to the event, not ours.